 In February 2006, the Company instituted a 401(k) profit sharing plan (the "Plan") covering all eligible employees.
 Employees who participate may elect to make salary deferral contributions to the Plan up to 100% of the employees' eligible payroll subject to annual Internal Revenue Code maximum limitations.
-The

-Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the Plan.
-For the years ended December 31, 2020 and 2019 there were \$138,588 and \$129,017 contributions made by the Company to the 401(k) plan, respectively.
+The Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the Plan.
+For the years ended December 31, 2021 and 2020 there were \$164,188 and \$138,588 contributions made by the Company to the Plan, respectively.